← Back to Blog

 The Quality Factor (Often Ignored)

 This is critical: an experienced agency will likely outperform a junior in-house hire on day one.
 A skilled Google Ads specialist costs $70,000–$100,000+.
-A cheaper hire ($50,000) is likely junior and will take 1–2 years to develop skill.
+A cheaper hire ($50,000) is likely junior and will take 1–2 years to develop real skill.

-During those 1–2 years, a good agency would have improved your CPL by 25–35%, saving you $20,000–$40,000 in wasted spend.
-The junior employee is still figuring things out.
+During those 1–2 years, a well-run agency would have reduced your CPL by 25–35%, saving you $20,000–$40,000 in wasted spend.
+The junior employee is still learning.

-Cost comparison should factor in quality.
+Cost comparison has to factor in quality.
 A $3,500/month agency that reduces your CPL from $100 to $60 saves you $4,800/month in wasted spend.
 That's ROI-positive immediately.
-A $50,000/year junior employee that improves CPL from $100 to $85 (slow progress) costs you money.
+A $50,000/year junior hire who improves CPL from $100 to $85 over 12 months of slow progress costs you real money in the gap.

 Decision Tree